GoTeamEpsilon/OpenEMR-Cloud/README.md

 1. Download the latest [tarball](http://sourceforge.net/projects/openemr/files/OpenEMR%20Current/5.0.0/openemr-5.0.0.tar.gz/download).
 2. Extract the contents with your favorite archive extractor (If you aren't sure, install [7Zip](http://www.7-zip.org/a/7z1700-x64.exe) program and right click the downloaded file to access [7Zip extraction](https://www.youtube.com/watch?v=Z73m14PGs88)).
+3. Rename the downloaded "**openemr-5.0.0**" directory to "**openemr**".
-3. Enter into the "**openemr-5.0.0**" directory.
+4. Enter into the "**openemr**" directory.
-4. Create the "**.ebextensions**" AWS specific directory for the purposes of this guide with (If you aren't sure, follow [this approach](https://superuser.com/a/331924) to create such a directory).
+5. Create the "**.ebextensions**" AWS specific directory for the purposes of this guide with (If you aren't sure, follow [this approach](https://superuser.com/a/331924) to create such a directory).
+6. Download all files in [this](https://github.com/GoTeamEpsilon/OpenEMR-AWS-Guide/tree/master/assets/eb) area to the newly created "**.ebextensions**" directory (If you aren't sure, right click on each file link and choose "**Save As**" to download the file to the appropriate directory).

 #### Create an AWS Account